- Intro: The Problem

 - Cheapest: TDS Short Power Rack

-- Alternative Design: Rogue SML-1 Monster Lite Squat Stand
+- Alternative Solution: Rogue SML-1 Monster Lite Squat Stand

 - My Recommendations

 Power racks’ typical 7ft height poses a problem in typical residential apartments with 8ft ceilings.
 Basically in any home without high ceilings you’re in danger of banging the ceiling as you do pull ups.
 It’s even worse in a basement with 7ft ceilings.

 With an 8ft ceiling, say in a bedroom or garage, the issue isn’t technically fitting a rack, but doing full range of motion pull ups can be iffy.
 Sure, the ceiling may be 8ft from the subfloor, but when you add carpet plus the layer of 3/4″ plywood and 3/4″ rubber on top that we like to put down for home gym areas, plus 12″ of headroom above the bar, you could run out of room doing full range of motion pull ups.
 Sometimes it works.
 I was using the Powerline rack with a 82″ (6’10”) high pull up bar, and I was getting an inch or two from the 8ft ceiling and never hit it.

 With a 7ft basement ceiling, you’re totally stuck.
 You won’t be able to tilt upright even an 82″ (6’10”) rack after assembling it, because of the arc when tilting it up.
 Some basement ceilings are even lower than 7ft.